 - 1. Encourage your son or daughter to apply.
 It is often rumored that a great deal of scholarship money goes unrewarded.
 Although that really isn't true, what is true is that students sometimes underestimate their chances of success and hesitate to apply for scholarships.
 Your persuasion may be just what is needed to get the application process underway. - 2.
 Girls are awarded more scholarships than boys.
 Why?
 Far fewer boys apply.
 Whether it's because boys are less comfortable writing about their activities and interests, or because boys conclude before beginning the process that they won't succeed, or because of other reasons, the pool of male applicants for scholarships is small.
 If you have a son, you may find it takes extra effort to convince him to apply.
 If you have a daughter, she may find an extra advantage in the smaller applicant pool, since there may not be as many male applicants as she expects.
 In either case, it's worth applying.
 The results might be surprising. - 3.
-File your federal income tax return now.
-Most parents don't realize how important this step is in procuring scholarship funding for college.
-Much of the information required in applying for college financial aid is taken from your federal income tax return forms. - 4.
 Submit the FAFSA as early as possible.
-The FAFSA, or Free Application For Federal Student Aid, is the key to college financial aid.
+The FAFSA, or Free Application for Federal Student Aid, is the key to college financial aid.
 The FAFSA will require much of the information from your federal income tax forms.
 Completing and submitting the FAFSA early is important because some colleges award funds more generously to early applicants than they do to those students of similar circumstances who apply later.
 This is one instance in which you want to be at the front of the line.
-Colleges won't allocate any money for your son or daughter, however, until he or she has submitted the FAFSA. - 5.
+Colleges won't allocate any money until your FAFSA is submitted. - 4.
 FAFSA and the college financial aid process.
 The FAFSA is a multi-page form available in all high school guidance offices.
 It is also available online at www.studentaid.gov.
 If you complete the FAFSA online, in lieu of signature, you must utilize a PIN number, which is also able to be obtained through the online process, but which is a separate step.
 Regardless of which method you choose for applying, do so as early as possible.
 Much of the financial information requested can be taken directly from your federal income tax return forms.
 Once the FAFSA is submitted, you will receive a report which will identify an amount labeled "Expected Family Contribution" ("EFC").
 This figure represents the amount which, according to your FAFSA information, the family is expected to be able to contribute toward the cost of your child's education during that scholastic year.
 This same figure will be transmitted to all the schools which your son or daughter lists on the FAFSA as those to which he or she intends to apply.
 Colleges and universities use the EFC figure in determining how much financial aid to provide to a student.
 No student can receive financial aid without the EFC having been determined.
 In addition, many private scholarships, including the Elyria Rotary Club Scholarship, require the EFC to be reported on the application.
 Private scholarships usually have application deadlines, so, for both the private scholarships and the college and university financial aid award process, submitting the FAFSA early improves your chances of receiving a scholarship or award.